Popov77/EDiPOP/README.md

 EDiPOP is a user-friendly OBD module which connects through WiFi to a mobile smart device.
 A set of various live engine data fetched from the ECU/TCU/Sensors is presented in the browser.
 The data assists in monitoring engine health and performance capacity.

-Start you engine and you´re ready to log and display data in the matter of seconds.
+Start you engine and you're ready to log and display data in the matter of seconds.

 • OBD dongle format, easy to install.
 No need for permanent installation and wiring
 • 2-5 times faster refresh rate compared to other similar market leading tools